 Pitbull Lab Mix Life Expectancy

 The average lifespan of a Labrador Retriever is 10 to 12 years and the Pitbull’s life expectancy ranges from 10 to 15 years.
-It is a reasonable expectation that the Pitbull Lab cross has a similar life expectancy to that of the parent breeds.
+The Pitbull Lab cross has a similar life expectancy to that of the parent breeds.

 Do Pitbull Lab Mixes Make Good Family Pets?